Archaeology: Development of archaeological method

 A major figure in the development of archaeology into a rigorous science was army officer and ethnologist Augustus Pitt Rivers, who began excavations on his land in England in the 1880s.
 Highly methodical by the standards of the time, he is widely regarded as the first scientific archaeologist.
 He arranged his artifacts by type or "Typology (archaeology)", and within types chronologically.
-This style of arrangement, designed to highlight the evolutionary trends in human artifacts, was of enormous significance for the accurate dating of the objects.
+This style of arrangement, designed to highlight evolutionary trends in human artifacts, was of enormous significance for accurately dating the objects.
 His most important methodological innovation was his insistence that all artifacts, not just beautiful or unique ones, be collected and catalogued.

 Archaeological excavation of a Stone Age settlement at Glamilders in Långbergsöda village, Saltvik, Åland, in 1906.

 William Flinders Petrie is another man who may legitimately be called the Father of Archaeology.
-His painstaking recording and study of artifacts, both in Egypt and later in Palestine, laid down many of the ideas behind modern archaeological recording; he remarked that "I believe the true line of research lies in the noting and comparison of the smallest details."
+His painstaking recording and study of artifacts, both in Egypt and later in Palestine, laid the groundwork for many of the ideas behind modern archaeological recording; he remarked that "I believe the true line of research lies in the noting and comparison of the smallest details."
 Petrie developed the system of dating layers based on pottery and ceramic findings, which revolutionized the chronological basis of Egyptology.
 Petrie was the first to scientifically investigate the Great Pyramid in Egypt during the 1880s.
 He was also responsible for mentoring and training a whole generation of Egyptologists, including Howard Carter who went on to achieve fame with the discovery of the tomb of 14th-century BC pharaoh Tutankhamun.

 Mortimer Wheeler pioneered systematic excavation in the early 20th century.
 Pictured, are his excavations at Maiden Castle, Dorset, in October 1937.

-The first stratigraphic excavation to reach wide popularity with public was that of Hissarlik, on the site of ancient Troy, carried out by Heinrich Schliemann, Frank Calvert and Wilhelm Dörpfeld in the 1870s.
+The first stratigraphic excavation to gain wide public popularity was that of Hissarlik, on the site of ancient Troy, carried out by Heinrich Schliemann, Frank Calvert, and Wilhelm Dörpfeld in the 1870s.
 These scholars individuated nine different cities that had overlapped with one another, from prehistory to the Hellenistic period.
 Meanwhile, the work of Sir Arthur Evans at Knossos in Crete revealed the ancient existence of an equally advanced Minoan civilization.

 The next major figure in the development of archaeology was Sir Mortimer Wheeler, whose highly disciplined approach to excavation and systematic coverage in the 1920s and 1930s brought the science on swiftly.
 Wheeler developed the grid system of excavation, which was further improved by his student Kathleen Kenyon.

 Archaeology became a professional activity in the first half of the 20th century, and it became possible to study archaeology as a subject in universities and even schools.
-By the end of the 20th century nearly all professional archaeologists, at least in developed countries, were graduates.
-Further adaptation and innovation in archaeology continued in this period, when maritime archaeology and urban archaeology became more prevalent and rescue archaeology was developed as a result of increasing commercial development.
+By the end of the 20th century, nearly all professional archaeologists, at least in developed countries, were graduates.
+Further adaptation and innovation in archaeology continued in this period, when maritime archaeology and urban archaeology became more prevalent, and rescue archaeology was developed in response to increasing commercial development.